BTunney92/pands-project2021/README.md

 # Programming and Scripting Project 2021

-# The purpose of this project is to research the data set and and write code in Python to  investigate  it.
+# The purpose of this project is to research Fisher's Iris data set and and write code in Python to  investigate  it.

 # Background